Find schools that offer these popular programs

 |Degree Level||High school diploma and early childhood education certification (minimum); associate's degree or bachelor's degree preferred in some settings|

 |Licensure/Certification||National certification, such as the CDA or CCP, is required|

 |Experience||Work experience with children is usually required to teach preschool|

-- Take advantage of opportunities to work with children outside of formal training.
-Summer or part-time jobs, hobbies and volunteer roles that involve children can confirm your choice of careers and provide valuable experience.
+It might also be a good idea to take advantage of opportunities to work with children outside of formal training.
+Summer or part-time jobs, hobbies, and volunteer roles that involve children can confirm your choice of careers and provide valuable experience.